-If you’re at Olive Garden for lunch, you can also choose Soup and Breadsticks as a your main meal – pick the Minestrone, the House Salad with Low-Fat Dressing and a portion of two breadsticks with Marinara dipping sauce and you’re looking at 570 calories.
+If you’re at Olive Garden for lunch, you can also choose Soup and Breadsticks as your main meal – pick the Minestrone, the House Salad with Low-Fat Dressing, and a portion of two breadsticks with Marinara dipping sauce and you’re looking at 570 calories.

 Not bad for a very filling meal.